ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-3. How do you prevent over-fitting in a stacked ensemble?
+Q. How do you prevent over-fitting in a stacked ensemble?

 <details><summary><b>Answer</b></summary>